dmeehan1968/junie-explorer/.junie/memory/feedback.md

     "NEW INSTRUCTION": "WHEN preparing event objects for API or JSON viewer THEN delete requestEvent and previousRequest before serializing or rendering"
 }

+[2025-12-02 17:34] - Updated by Junie
+{
+    "TYPE": "new instructions",
+    "CATEGORY": "charts metrics",
+    "ERROR": "-",
+    "NEW INSTRUCTION": "WHEN preparing chart datasets THEN add cumulative cost and cumulative tokens datasets" }